-Of the 3,237 children and young people with care and protection based Hearing decisions and the 177 children and young people with offence based Hearing decisions (Table 5.1), the average working days from referral receipt to Hearing decision were 117 and 69 days respectively, see Figure 7.1.
+Of the 3,238 children and young people with care and protection based Hearing decisions and the 160 children and young people with offence based Hearing decisions (Table 5.1), the average working days from referral receipt to Hearing decision were 123 and 92 days respectively, see Figure 7.1.

 Working days are split by the main stages in the process.
-The differences in profiles between care and protection and offence referrals reflect the added complexities that can occur in making Reporter decisions and establishing grounds for care and protection referrals.
+The differences in profiles between care and protection and offence referrals reflect the higher proportion of care and protection referrals which require the establishment of grounds at court.

-Decision Initial to to initial Offence Hearing, 18.0 Decision to initial Non-offence Hearing, 17.2 80 20 40 100 0 60 120 140 working days
+Initial to Decision to initial Offence Hearing, 18.4 Decision to initial Non-offence Hearing, 17.2 40 100 0 20 60 80 120 140 working days

-Figure 7.1 Average working days from referral receipt to Children's Hearing decision in 2017/18
+Figure 7.1 Average working days from referral receipt to Children's Hearing decision in 2018/19